eikehmueller/ma32070/lectures/Plan.md

   * Tabulating finite elements: values and derivatives
 * Implementation in Python

-## 3. Finite elements II
+## 3. Quadrature and solver on a single triangle
 * Quadrature
   * 1d quadrature
   * extension to 2d
 * Algorithms on a single element
   * Interpolating functions
   * Matrix assembly
+* Python implementation

-## 4. Interlude: testing and software engineering
+## 4. Interlude: rounding errors
-* Unit tests with pytest
-* debugging Python code
-* Structuring Python code
-* github: branching and merging
-* Using VSCode: linting, formatting, copilot?
+* Numerical investigation of single-element solver
+* Solution of a simple $2\times 2$ system
+* Backward error analysis

 ## 5. (Unstructured) meshes
 * Topological entities and (co-) dimensions